isomorphic-software/smartclient-docs/classes/DiscoverTreeSettings.md

 ---

+## Attr: DiscoverTreeSettings.scanMode

+### Description
+Determines how to scan for the [Tree.childrenProperty](Tree.md#attr-treechildrenproperty)

+**Flags**: IRW

+---
 ## Attr: DiscoverTreeSettings.typeProperty

 ### Description
 Each discovered child is labeled with a configurable "typeProperty" set to the value of the property that held the children

 **Flags**: IRW

+---
+## Attr: DiscoverTreeSettings.childrenMode

+### Description
+When heuristically finding a property that appears to contain child objects, the childrenMode determines how to chose the property that appears to contain child objects

+**Flags**: IR

 ---
 ## Attr: DiscoverTreeSettings.tieMode